Estimated read time2 min read

 “It is wonderful to see uncle Tarzan and his family be acknowledged here today,” said Thawn Harris, Brown’s great-nephew.
 “It has been far too long since the town, the state, people recognized or acknowledged that we are still here.”

-Brown, who was subject to discrimination and less recognition than his white competitors, according to the Globe, We may earn commission from links on this page, but we only recommend products we back.
+Brown, who was subject to discrimination and less recognition than his white competitors, according to the Globe, is legendary, not only for his marathon wins, but for giving Heartbreak Hill its name.

 The story goes, that in 1936, when Brown was leading the race, Johnny “the Elder” Kelley ran up behind him on the Newton Hill and tapped his shoulder, as if to say, “I’ll take it from here.”
 Brown was reinvigorated, dug deep, and surged ahead to win.
 The move, they say, broke Kelley’s heart.